SageJasinski/reading-notes/Markdown-Notes.md

 ❗When making links, it is important to note that there is no space between the last square bracket of the word and the beginning parentheses of the URL.

 ## You Made It!!
 I can't believe you got this far, you must be so excited to learn markdown.
-Ok, since you are so gungho about it, how about a little review?
+Ok, since you are so gung-ho about it, how about a little review?

 1. When making a heading, you should __________ between your # and the beginning of your heading.
 2. To make a single word **bold**, you should use two ___ at the beginning and end of the word.